Hospitality Jobs in Baltimore

 Visit Baltimore generates economic benefits for Baltimore City through the attraction of convention, group, and leisure visitors, and works to provide a positive experience for all guests.

 Our day-to-day behaviors are the foundation of our workplace culture.
 Because of this, all our actions must come from a place of respect for ourselves, our colleagues, our customers, our community, and our stakeholders.
 Grounded in a foundation of respect, we embrace the following values as the principal pillars of our culture:

 - Celebrate Diversity

 In partnership with Guinness Open Gate Brewery, Visit Baltimore is proud to support the Diversity Apprenticeship Program.
 The program is designed to promote career interest in the hospitality and craft beer industries among minority students, with a focus on introducing paths at the management level.
 The 600-hour paid apprenticeship guarantees employment upon completion by Visit Baltimore or a partner organization with the support of Searchwide Global, a full-service executive recruitment firm primarily for companies in the travel, tourism, hospitality, convention, association and venue management industries.

-The apprentices will shadow at Visit Baltimore, Guinness Open Gate Brewery and another local tourism entity in a three-part immersive learning experience.
+The apprentices shadow at Visit Baltimore, Guinness Open Gate Brewery and another local tourism entity in a three-part immersive learning experience.
 The program actively targets applicants from the Greater Baltimore region who identify as BIPOC or with another underrepresented minority group.